 Jumping rope may be the best aerobic exercise there is.

 Aerobic exercises provide a variety of benefits, with increased endurance being one of the most prominent.
-Traditionally, athletes have relied on running as their primary aerobic workout, but complications involving wear and tear on the joints are causing many health-minded individuals to turn their attention towards speed jump ropes.
+Traditionally, athletes have relied on running as their primary aerobic workout or conditioning training, but complications involving wear and tear on the joints are causing many health-minded individuals to turn their attention towards speed jump ropes and speed jumping.

-Jumping rope offers the same aerobic benefits as running, but at a munch lower impact to sensitive joints.
+Jumping rope offers the same aerobic benefits as running, but at a much lower impact to sensitive joints. .

 Jumping rope reduces the likelihood of injuries.